Overcoming Labelled Data Scarcity for Defect Classification in Scanning Tunneling Microscopy: Method

 \subsection{Workflow Benefits}

 The image recognition framework presented here is well-suited to STM data analysis because it relaxes the requirement for labelled data.
 This relaxation not only unburdens the user but also introduces a flexibility that can address the variability and the overwhelming detail inherent in atomic resolution STM data.
 For example, the shape of the STM tip may change during measurement, having an influence on the appearance of features in the images.
 If a human user can recognize the features across tip changes, then the images can still be accurately segmented with our approach by adjusting the FSL support set, on the fly, in step (iv).
 This on-the-fly adjustment of the support set can also be used to tag anomalous features, marking them for exclusion from final statistics.
+For example, the two anomalies seen in Figure~\ref{workflow}(h) are at least twice as large as the other defects in the image and clearly different.
 This is an advance on the supervised learning of Rashidi et.al. \cite{Rashidi_2020} where no provision is made for anomalies, meaning they are incorrectly classified as one of the predefined classes.
 While the unsupervised clustering technique of Ziatdinov et al. \cite{ziatdinov2020} can deal with anomalies, no accuracies are provided since the approach is unsupervised.
-Our workflow provides opportunity for the user to exclude anomalous features, allowing the FSL network to classify only the repeating defects of interest.
-Furthermore, while the workflow presented here is a specific implementation of our image recognition framework, our modular code is flexible, permitting alternative implementations.
-For example, the FSL network might be used to perform a dimensionality reduction of the data, followed by unsupervised clustering on these latent space vectors, as done by Ziatdinov et al.
+Our workflow allows users to explicitly exclude anomalous or non-representative features, enabling the FSL network to focus on recurring defect types of interest rather than being confounded by rare events.
+Although the use of neural networks in place of hand-engineered feature vectors reduces direct interpretability, it enables the learning of richer, more expressive representations that may capture subtle structural variations which may be difficult to encode manually.
+This data-driven representation learning also improves robustness to noise, and reduces the need for problem-specific feature design, making the approach more easily transferable across different substrates and imaging conditions.
+Furthermore, while the workflow presented here is a specific implementation of our image recognition framework, our modular code is flexible, permitting alternative implementations. \del{For example, the FSL network might be used to perform a dimensionality reduction of the data, followed by unsupervised clustering on these latent space vectors, as done by Ziatdinov et al.}